Disability Insurance with a Pre-Existing Condition

 Coverage With a Pre-Existing Condition

 Obtaining coverage remains a possibility.
 While many long-term disability insurance plans do incorporate exclusions for pre-existing conditions, there’s still a silver lining.
 Often, individuals with pre-existing conditions can become eligible for disability insurance.
-Furthermore, as long as your claim isn’t tied to your pre-existing ailment, you should be in a position to benefit from the insurance when submitting a claim.
+Furthermore, as long as your claim isn’t tied to your pre-existing condition, you should be in a position to benefit from the insurance when submitting a claim.

 For instance, even individuals who’ve battled cancer might receive approval from insurance companies if their condition has remained in remission for a specified duration.
 Similarly, those diagnosed with conditions like diabetes, sleep apnea, lupus, or ulcerative colitis often find themselves eligible for policies.
 However, the catch might be a slightly elevated premium, especially if their condition is under ongoing treatment.